gopi-suvanam/scribbler-website/_posts/2023-06-16-JavaScript-Libraries-Image-Processing.md

 start_link: https://app.scribbler.live/?jsnb=github:gopi-suvanam/scribbler-examples/Image-Libraries.jsnb
 ---

 There are several JavaScript libraries available for image processing.
+Start experimenting with them using this notebook: [JavaScript Notebook for Image Processing Libraries](https://app.scribbler.live/?jsnb=github:gopi-suvanam/scribbler-examples/Image-Libraries.jsnb).
-In another section we will look at how to use canvas API for processing images in HTML5 here: [HTML5 Image Editing with JavaScript](https://scribbler.live/2024/04/05/HTML5-Image-Editing-JavaScript.html).
+In another aritcle we look at how to use canvas API for processing images in HTML5 here: [HTML5 Image Editing with JavaScript](https://scribbler.live/2024/04/05/HTML5-Image-Editing-JavaScript.html).

 ## List of Libraries for Image Processing
 Here are some popular libraries to explore image processing in JS: